BrandonEnclude/mapbug/README.md

 - Map marker description opens in Google Maps iframe

 ##### Actual Behavior
-- Nothing.
-The map marker changes in the list view, but not in the iframe
+- The map marker changes in the list view, but not in the iframe